Daphne B. Stewart, M.D.

 - Medical Oncology

-Daphne Stewart, M.D., is an Associate Clinical Professor in the Department of Medical Oncology & Therapeutics Research at City of Hope's South Pasadena and Antelope Valley locations.
+Daphne Stewart, M.D., is an Associate Clinical Professor in the Department of Medical Oncology & Therapeutics Research at City of Hope.
 Dr. Stewart joined City of Hope from the David Geffen School of Medicine at UCLA, where she was an Associate Clinical Professor of Clinical Medicine, as well as the Associate Program Director for the Olive View-UCLA and Cedars Sinai Hematology-Oncology Fellowship.
 Prior to this, from 2005 to 2008, she was Associate Director for Cedars Sinai Medical Center's Blood and Marrow Transplant Program.

 Dr. Stewart received her undergraduate degree with honors from the University of California at Berkeley.
 She went on to earn her medical doctorate, graduating with honors (Alpha Omega Alpha) from Columbia University's College of Physicians and Surgeons in New York City, and later received a Masters degree in biomathematics and clinical research from UCLA.
 She completed an internship in internal medicine at UCLA's Center for Health Sciences, and then went on to complete a hematology-oncology fellowship at UCLA's David Geffen School of Medicine, where she was a Specialty Training and Advanced Research (STAR) fellow.